No. 17 Oklahoma State completes sweep of No. 16 Oklahoma

 STILLWATER, Okla.
+(AP) — As freshman star Cade Cunningham soaked in the cheers following Oklahoma State’s win over Oklahoma on Monday night, the home fans at Gallagher-Iba Arena chanted, “One more year!”

-(AP) — Cade Cunningham scored 13 of his 15 points in the final 10 minutes to help No. 17 Oklahoma State defeat No. 16 Oklahoma 79-75 on Monday night, completing a sweep of two games in three days against the rival Sooners.
+He’s not coming back — he was introduced with the seniors and is projected by many to be the top pick in this year’s NBA draft.
+And when the game was on the line, it was easy to see why he’s on his way out.
+Cunningham scored 13 of his 15 points in the final 10 minutes to help the 17th-ranked Cowboys defeat No. 16 Oklahoma 79-75.

-Cunningham, a freshman who leads the Big 12 in scoring, had 40 points in Saturday’s 94-90 overtime win.
-This time, the 6-foot-8 guard was a decoy much of the night but finished strong in his final home game.
-He was introduced with the seniors and is projected by many to be the top pick in this year’s NBA draft.
+Cunningham had 40 points in Saturday’s 94-90 overtime win at Oklahoma.
+This time, the 6-foot-8 point guard was a decoy much of the night but finished strong.

+“Cade just takes the pressure off the rest of us,” Oklahoma State guard Bryce Williams said.
+“He’s got so much pressure on him, but it’s not really pressure to him.
+He can handle the situation.
+But he’s got a team behind him that can back him up every day.”

-Kalib Boone had 17 points and nine rebounds, and Bryce Williams scored 14 for the Cowboys (17-6, 10-6 Big 12), who won their fifth straight game overall and earned their third consecutive win over a ranked opponent.
+Kalib Boone had 17 points and nine rebounds, and Williams scored 14 for the Cowboys (17-6, 10-6 Big 12), who won their fifth straight game overall and earned their third consecutive win over a ranked opponent.

 Brady Manek had 20 points and Austin Reaves added 19 for Oklahoma (14-8, 9-7), which lost its third straight after climbing to No. 7 in the AP Top 25.